Tyrrrz/Tyrrrz.me/data/blog/expression-trees/index.md

     (a, b) => a / b;
 ```

 Both of these assignments look exactly the same, but the actual assigned value is different.
-While in the first case we will get a delegate which can be executed directly, the second will provide us with an expression tree that represents the structure of the supplied lambda expression.
-This is essentially the same `LambdaExpression` that we were creating when compiling code ourselves, only now it represents code written statically as opposed to dynamically.
+While in the first case we get a delegate which can be executed directly, the second provides us with an expression tree that represents the structure of the supplied lambda expression.
+This is essentially the same `LambdaExpression` that we were creating ourselves, only now it's generated automatically by the compiler.

 For example, we can inspect the expression tree produced by the compiler: